archywillhe/0a.io-v0/posts/chapter2/2018-01-11-the-day-I-lost-the-coolest-email-and-domain.md

 ---
+readingTime: 10min
 layout: post
 title: "The Day I Lost the Coolest Email and Domain in The World"
 Title: "The Day I Lost the Coolest Email and Domain in The World (Arguably)"
 date:   2018-01-12 19:57:33 +0800
-coverPainting: Volumi (blue) 1964, Paolo Scheggi
+coverPainting: Volumi (blue), 1964, Paolo Scheggi
 ---

 The more you age the more you realise how easy it is to screw up.